 Windows are far more than mere openings for the purpose of ushering in light.
 At a house, they are the interface between interior and exterior, which bring the private into contact with the outside world and vice versa connect the environment with the private space.

 From a purely subjective point of view, this connection is regulated by the opening and closing of the windows: when opening, oxygen flows in and out of the room, closing the windows or closing the curtains and roller shutters keeps the exchange under lock and key.

-All the more so when it comes to large windows.
-Then a broad outlook is possible and generous insight is granted, fresh air can flow unrestrained into the room, as well as the sounds of nature – which definitely influences the interior ambience of a home.
+All the more so when it comes to big and high windows.
+Then a broad outlook is possible and generous insight is granted, fresh air can flow unrestrained into the room, as well as the sounds of nature; thus a large window can definitely influence the interior ambience of a home.

 When it comes to architects, a neat combination of technical knowledge and artistic creativity is usually present.
 This mixture undoubtedly flowed through to this design, which impresses us on a visual level, yet is also practical.

 Many architects start off their designs with a single idea or vision.
 In the creative process, the decision to build a house with fully-glazed walls could be seen as a vision, as it is a complete contrast to, say, stone houses that offer opaque walls.
 Not so with the new trend in the field of architecture, which makes use of generous glass surfaces to replace brick walls.

 This example shows a design where the glazing extends over several floors and allows the occupants a perfect view of the surroundings – an especially welcome feature when your house is located in a supreme location with beautiful landscapes.